KujawinskiLaboratory/Autotuner/README.md

   [![Codecov test coverage](https://codecov.io/gh/crmclean/Autotuner/branch/master/graph/badge.svg)](https://codecov.io/gh/crmclean/Autotuner?branch=master)
   <!-- badges: end -->

+## Our Paper is Out

+If you use AutoTuner, please cite us at:
+McLean C. & Kujawinski L. B. (2020).
+"AutoTuner: High Fidelity and Robust Parameter Selection for Metabolomics Data Processing." _Analytical Chemistry_ https://doi.org/10.1021/acs.analchem.9b04804

 ## Introduction

 This repo contains the code needed to run the R package AutoTuner.
 AutoTuner is used to identify dataset specific parameters to process untargeted metabolomics data.
 So far, AutoTuner has been tested on untargeted data generated on qTOF, orbitrap and Fourier transform ion cyclotron resonance mass analyzers.